First Response Time Metrics Are Misleading: Here Are the Ones That Matter

-First response time metrics are the most commonly tracked CX performance indicators in ANZ mid-market support teams and among the least reliable predictors of whether customers are actually satisfied.
+First response time metrics are the most commonly tracked CX performance indicators in ANZ mid-market support teams.
+They are also among the least reliable predictors of whether customers are satisfied.
 Support teams respond faster than ever.
 Dashboards look healthy.
 SLAs are met.
-Yet CSAT remains flat, escalations increase, and repeat contacts grow.
-The disconnect is predictable once you understand what first response time actually measures.
+Yet CSAT stays flat, escalations increase, and repeat contacts grow.

 Not sure which metrics are hiding your real CX performance problems?
 Book a diagnostic call and we will identify what to change first in 30 minutes.